-As at the end of the reporting period, the Group has unutilised capital allowances and tax losses carry forward amounting to \$29,890,000 (2020: \$29,798,000) that are available for offsetting against future taxable profits of the companies in which the losses and capital allowance arose, for which no deferred tax asset is recognised due to uncertainty of its recoverability.
-The use of these tax losses is subject to the agreement of the tax authorities and compliance with certain provisions of the tax legislation of the respective countries in which the companies operate.
+At the end of the reporting period, the Company has unabsorbed tax losses and capital allowances of approximately amounting to \$28,981,000 (2022: \$29,349,000) that are available for offset against future taxable profits of the Company in which the losses arose for which no deferred tax assets is recognised due to uncertainty of its recoverability.
+The use of these tax losses is subject to the agreement with the Income Tax Authorities.